dhrubaMech/AC-Origin/README.md

 ## License
 This code is released for academic and research purposes only.
 Please cite the following paper if you use this code in your work:
-> Modeling the role of ATP metabolism in articular cartilage and osteoarthritis\
+> Fluid flow induced biomechanical origin of collagen architecture in articular cartilage\
 > Dhruba Jyoti Mech and Mohd Suhail Rizvi\
 > [Visit Pre-print in BioRxiv](https://doi.org/10.1101/2025.07.13.664559)